 Stops C-SPY and starts the debugger again; all in a single command.
 This command is only available during a debug session.

 Download

 Commands for flash download and erase.
-Note that these menu commands are not available in IAR Embedded Workbench for V850.
+Note that not all of these menu commands are available in IAR Embedded Workbench for AVR.